First premiership of Shehbaz Sharif: Accession

 After the 2022 Pakistan economic crisis led to political instability, the struggle was also joined by several dissident members of Khan's own party, Pakistan Tehreek-e-Insaf (PTI).
 On 10 April 2022, the coalition succeeded in ousting Khan through a no-confidence motion, after which the Pakistan Democratic Movement formed its own government, choosing the opposition leader Shehbaz Sharif as the country's prime minister.

 Economic policy

 The new government was faced with multiple economic challenges upon formation, mainly relating to the completion of the $6 billion IMF bailout program approved during Imran Khan's tenure.
 The government decided not to remove fuel and power subsidies imposed by Imran Khan during the last days of his tenure, viewing such a move as politically damaging to the new government.
 This was opposed by the Finance Ministry on the grounds that it could jeopardize the IMF program and increase the fiscal deficit.

 PM's Kissan Package

-Following wide-spread flooding and farmer protests lead by the Pakistan Kissan Ittehad in 2022, Shehbaz Sharif announced a Rs.
+Following wide-spread flooding and farmer protests led by the Pakistan Kissan Ittehad in 2022, Shehbaz Sharif announced a Rs.
 1.8 trillion Kisan Package.
 The package included the following measures;